 exact binomial: P=0.065

-2. Falk and Ayala (1971) collected data on 1187 individuals, recording whether each one clasped their hands with the right thumb on top (R) or the left thumb on top (L).
+2. Some people clasp their hands with the right thumb on top; others clasp with the left thumb on top.
+Doing it the opposite to what you normally do feels very weird to most people.
+Falk and Ayala (1971) collected data on 1187 individuals, recording whether each one clasped their hands with the right thumb on top (R) or the left thumb on top (L).
 There were 535 R individuals and 652 L individuals.
 Is this significantly different from a 1:1 ratio of R and L individuals?
 Analyze the data using all three goodness-of-fit tests, report the P-values, and write a sentence interpreting any differences among the results.
-Note: download the latest version of the exact binomial spreadsheet for this.

-6. Those pictures I've been showing before class this week are from a trip I took 5 years ago, and I can remember each day of the trip in vivid detail.
-But I can't remember anything about what I was doing two weeks ago.
-Biological statistics is an important part of your life, of course, but it shouldn't be the only part of your life.
-Do something fun and adventurous and exciting and interesting this weekend, so fun and so adventurous that you'll remember it 5 years from now.
+5. Those pictures I've been showing before class this week are from a trip I took 9 years ago, and I can remember each day of the trip in vivid detail.
+But I couldn't tell you much about what I was doing two weeks ago.
+Biological statistics is a very important part of your life, of course, but it shouldn't be the only thing you do.
+Do something fun and adventurous and exciting and interesting this weekend, so fun and so adventurous that you'll remember it 9 years from now.
 If you have the kind of fun adventure you can tell me about, then tell me about it; if you have the kind of fun you'd like to keep private, then don't tell me about it.